BASS Social Anthropology and Philosophy

 |Available as a free choice unit?||Yes|

 The remit of the course is to consider the democratic process, and to address the central question of why electors behave the way they do, and the implications for political representation.
-The aim of the course is to provide students with an analysis of the nature of British and American psephological trends. to help them understand national and comparative theories about voting behaviour.
+The aim of the course is to provide students with an analysis of the changing nature of British voter behaviour from the 1960s to the present day. to help them understand national and comparative theories about voting behaviour.
 This involves the exploration of models of voting behaviour, and the analysis of the impact of contextual factors such as the existing democratic culture and election campaigning.
 Students will achieve an understanding of modern psephology.
 They will be able to analyse the impact of social cleavages - such as class, geography, ethnicity, gender and age - upon electoral behaviour.
 They will be able to assess the utility of social psychological and issue-based approaches to voting behaviour.
 They will be able to scrutinise the structural impact of the electoral environment, including the media, the established rules of the game, campaigning, polling and party organisations, and consider how all these factors shape our political landscape.

-- Successful students will have achieved a good understanding of modern psephology and be able to express themselves assignments.
+- Successful students will have achieved a good understanding of modern psephology and be able to express themselves clearly in assignments and in seminar discussions.

-- Students will develop the ability to recognise, deconstruct and assess arguments about the nature of the modes of explanation and the electoral environment.
+- Students will develop the ability to recognise, analyse and assess explanations of voting behaviour and the electoral environment in Britain.

-- Successful students will analyse and organise secondary data about the role of individuals and groups in the electoral process requiring organisational and communication skills.
+- Successful students will analyse and assess secondary data about the role of individuals and groups in the electoral process requiring organisational and communication skills.

-- To enable the analysis of recurring themes of the electoral politics, including questions of the demographics, psychological affinity to political parties, issue voting, the influence of structural forces on voting behaviour, of the media, political marketing and advertising and the emergence of new agenda in the electoral process.
+- To enable the analysis of recurring themes of electoral politics, including questions of the demographic fundamentals, psychological affinity to political parties, issue voting, the influence of structural forces on voting behaviour, and the emergence of new agendas in the electoral process.

 Teaching and learning methods